joshbegley/nyt-latest/previous.md

 `I’m not sure that I did the right thing by leaving the Park Slope Food Co-op.`\
 https://www.nytimes.com/2026/06/04/opinion/park-slope-co-op-boycott-israel.html

-**G.O.P.
-Toiling to Defeat Proposal Barring Trump From Creating Compensation Fund**\
+**Republicans Defeat Move to Bar Trump From Creating Compensation Fund**\
-`The Senate floor ground to a standstill as Republicans struggled to cobble together the votes to defeat a proposal that would send their immigration bill back to committee and ban President Trump’s fund.`\
+`Senator Chuck Schumer, Democrat of New York, introduced the motion, which would have sent the G.O.P. immigration bill back to committee.
+Three Republicans up for re-election voted for it, but it still fell short.`\
 https://www.nytimes.com/2026/06/04/us/politics/trump-payout-fund.html

 **How LinkedIn Found Its Social Platform Era**\